Alister Jack should resign if he can't stand up to James Cleverley, says former FM

 He said the devolution settlement allowed Scottish minsters to carry out work in international affair, for instance to promote the country's trade, culture, tourism and education, though issues such as signing international treaties and decisions to go to war were reserved to Westminster.

-He said Mr Cleverley's letter was a "mistake" and suggested he did not understand the devolution settlement which he and Mr Dewar had helped create.
+He said Mr Cleverly's letter was a "mistake" and suggested he did not understand the devolution settlement which he and Mr Dewar had helped create.

-"This letter [by James Cleverley] is part of a wider assault on devolution," said the former First Minister.
+"This letter [by James Cleverly] is part of a wider assault on devolution," said the former First Minister.

 READ MORE: Robertson warns Foreign Secretary new rules will damage Scotland

 "It's the contempt, the disrespect, but it's also about political control and coercion.
-This Tory government does not recognise the spirit of devolution and to me Cleverley was ill advised to write this.
+This Tory government does not recognise the spirit of devolution and to me Cleverly was ill advised to write this.

 "He has not got constitutional powers to do so.
 Donald Dewar and I knew that Scotland can become involved in international relations so my advice to the Foreign Secretary is to withdraw the letter because it has no meaning and secondly if he doesn't withdraw it then I would advise the Scottish Government and the parliament to ignore the sentiments in it."